If you’re interested in becoming a judge, read on to learn more about how to do so!

 Most pre-law students take the LSAT during the summer after their sophomore or junior year when they have more time to dedicate to studying.
 Creating a comprehensive study plan can help you achieve your target score and get into your dream law school!

 Once you’ve gathered all the application materials required to get into law school, you’ll have to complete an accredited JD program to become a lawyer.
+Having a JD is one of the most important qualifications to be a judge.

 Choose a law school that can provide you with clerkship experience or other experiential learning opportunities to begin filling up your resume and making important connections.

-While top-ranking law schools can typically offer you more resources and opportunities for success, lower-ranking schools can still provide you with quality education and experiences needed to excel as a lawyer.
+While top-ranking law schools can typically offer you more resources and opportunities for success, lower-ranking schools can still provide you with the quality education and experiences needed to excel as a lawyer.

 Regardless of your school’s ranking, it’s essential you maintain a high GPA throughout your JD and form strong connections with your professors and peers.
 Once you graduate, having a high GPA and the right connections can help you land a prestigious job at a big law firm.